 - Give this book this Christmas:

 See why the Biblical Novel, "OF SUCH IS THE KINGDOM" would be the very best Christmas gift you could possibly give to those readers or even potential readerson your list.

 OR order from "FindANewBook" at special Cyber week price of $14.74 INCLUDING tax & S&H.

 - Of Such Is The Kingdom, A Novel of Biblical Times in 3 parts -

 Of Such Is The Kingdom, A Novel of Biblical Times in 3 parts in Historical fiction on FindANewBook.com

 My 2nd choice: The Gift Edition of "The Christmas Victory"

-I'd also recommend this book even if I didn;t write it.
+I'd recommend this one even if I didn't write it.

 The full-color gift edition of this powerful American historical fiction novel, with red ribbons at every heading and 16 beautiful relevant pictures at important points throughout, makes a great Christmas gift to give.